wangziqi2013/wangziqi2013.github.io/_posts/2021-09-09-catalyzer.markdown

    a series of techniques to reduce startup latency for serverless environment, but these ideas should be more organized, and be discussed under a few common topics (e.g., reducing VMM initialization latency, reducing language environment latency, etc.).
+   The current paper just makes it look like these techniques are just ad-hoc patches that you randomly found working via trial-and-error, and do not have a common goal to optimize on.
+   Besides, many paragraphs lack an opening and conclusion.
+Why is the paragraph important?
+What is the conclusion of the paragraph?

+3. Some terminologies usages are incorrect (what is a "critical section" in Fig. 8(a)?;
+   Sec.
+3.3, "I/O reconnection is performed asynchronously on the restore critical path" -- what does "asynchronously" mean?
+Why it is on the critical path if asynchronously?).